hapax/hapax.github.io/assets/simple-physics.md

 To help design the clock, we want to know how the angular frequency $\omega$ depends on the stiffness $k$ of the spring and mass $m$.

-The general procedure is as follows.
+The general procedure for dimensional analysis is as follows.
 We first identify a *target* quantity: the thing we are trying to control, predict or measure.
 In this case, it is the angular frequency.